maul-esel/COM-Classes/spec.markdown

 To achieve this, it is required to use `A_PtrSize` to calculate structure offsets and size and to use the `"Ptr"` type in calls to `NumGet()`, `NumPut()` and `DllCall()` (COM method calls as well as regular library calls).
 One should pay attention to the fact that a lot of types actually map to this type, including `HWND`, `HBITMAP`, `HANDLE`, ...

 ***

+## General guidelines
+Some guidelines apply to all kind of classes, methods and code in the CCF.
+Those are listed here.

+### Minimizing allocated memory
+All code should not allocate more memory than actually needed.
+To do so, it may either allocate non-persistent memory or free allocated memory when no longer needed.
+However, sometimes the memory must be still valid when the method allocating it is left.

+### Avoid pollution of the global namespace
+Methods must not create global variables if not absolutely needed.
+The only global (or super-global) variables allowed are the classes (and possibly [type definitions](header_files)).
+Since AutoHotkey also has "super-global" variables, this includes that any local variable must explicitly be declared as local.

+### Array handling
+Whenever an array is expected, the handling code must be able to handle a raw memory pointer to the array or an AutoHotkey array.
+In case it's an AutoHotkey array, the array can hold pointers to structure instances or instances of the specific [structure class](structure_classes) or it can be mixed.

+#### VARIANT arrays
+The above does not fully apply to `VARIANT` (or `VARIANTARG`) arrays: those can either be a raw memory pointer to the string or an array of arbitrary values for the `VARIANT`.
+Those must be converted to [wrapper objects]( "VARIANT handling").

+***